geoserver/geoserver/doc/en/user/source/restconfig/rest-config-api.rst

 - PUT that changes name of feature type -> 403
 - PUT that changes data store of feature type -> 403

+.. _featuretypes_post_notes:

+When creating a new feature type via ``POST``, if no underlying dataset with the specified name exists an attempt will be made to create it.
+This will work only in cases where the underlying data format supports the creation of new types (such as a database).
+When creating a feature type in this manner the client should include all attribute information in the feature type representation.

 .. _list_parameter:

 The ``list`` parameter is used to control the category of feature types that